Nelly Mbangu: Career

 Mbangu also helped to set-up Sauti ya Mama Mukongomani (Voice of Congolese Women), a "women's movement for peace and security" that brings together 30 of the leading women's organisations in the Congo.
 Since February 2017 she has been a program officer for the Fonds pour les Femmes Congolaises.

 In 2021 she made an appearance with Bintou Keita at the UN Security Council as the Coordinator of Sauti y'a Mama Mukongomani.
 They attended virtually as the council discussed MONUSCO and the situation in the Democratic Republic of Congo.

 Mbangu and Bintou Keita attended when Micheline Ombae who was the Minister for Gender opened an exhibition in Kinshasa in September 2025.
 It was titled "Cross-perspectives: Congolese women in the spotlight" and it was an international exhibition for peace as there was a similar exhibition in New York.

+In December 2025, she was awarded the Franco-German Prize for Human Rights and the Rule of Law.